-“So… what?
+“So . . . what?
 If I shake your hand, you teach me to camouflage myself in public, and we both walk away?”

-“That makes no sense,” she says, low, and may not realize she’s now leaning toward me.
+“This makes no sense,” she says, low, and may not realize she’s now leaning toward me.

 She is still as mice.

-She looks fairly pale herself now, hemorrhaging preconceptions.
+She is pale now, hemorrhaging preconceptions.